Nullim/Nullim/README.md

 </a>
 </div>

-- 🌱 I’m currently learning Angular and Vue.js
+- 🌱 I’m currently learning React and Typescript

 - 💼 I'm currently open to offers of employment